chpolste/barotropic/README.md

 ![example of the summary plot preset](examples/example-summary-plot.png)

-- Consult the [online documentation](https://chpolste.github.io/barotropic/docs/barotropic) to learn about the public interface.
+Consult the [online documentation](https://chpolste.github.io/barotropic/docs/build/html) to learn more about features and how to use the package.

-- A few [example notebooks](examples) are provided in which the module is used to reproduce results from research papers.
+## Installation

+barotropic is available on PyPI:

+    $ pip install barotropic

 ## Dependencies